GrigorieffLab/ctffind5_manuscript/manuscript.md

 predicts a smaller thickness than the extintion of electrons.
 Possible explanations are discussed below.
 The standard deviation of the residuals was 5.7 nm.

+### CTF estimation and correction assists biological interpretation of intermediate-magnification lamella images

+During data collection of Cryo-EM data in cells, the operator frequently relies on images taken at a low magnification to select areas of interest and establish biological context of taken micrographs.
+These images are usually taken at pixelsize of approximately 40 angstroms and a defocus of around 200 um.
+This produces strong contrast of biological membranes, but can sometimes lead to substantial fringes of biological membranes [@fig:mmm]A. In order to correct for these we found that CTFFind produces accurate CTF estimation of such overview images [@fig:mmm]B. In order to correct for these the program apply_ctf of the cisTEM suite can be used to flip the phases of the resolution ranges with negative contrast [@fig:mmm]C. However, we found that using the wiener filter based phase correction describe by Tegunov et.al. produces a natrually looking image that might be best suited to judge the biological context [@fig:mmm]D. The estimation of the CTF as well as the phase correction can be perfomed within a few seconds [TODO: actual measure runtime], making it feasible to usew this approach during data collection.

 ## Discussion